awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-logs-subscriptionfilter.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `RoleArn`  <a name="cfn-cwl-subscriptionfilter-rolearn"></a>
 The ARN of an IAM role that grants CloudWatch Logs permissions to deliver ingested log events to the destination stream\.
-You don't need to provide the ARN when you are working with a logical destination for cross-account delivery\.
+You don't need to provide the ARN when you are working with a logical destination for cross\-account delivery\.
 *Required*: No
 *Type*: String
 *Minimum*: `1`